ryan-mcclue/musings/notes.md

-if function is expecting a range between, should we clamp to it? inclusion of #if 0 #endif get some anti-aliasing by jittering over sub-pixel (this only works because we cast multiple rays per pixel to increase image resolution) by increasing the rays per pixel, the tracer tends to converge on something raytracers far better than rasterisers for light propagation
+if function is expecting a range between, should we clamp to it? inclusion of #if 0 #endif get some anti-aliasing by jittering over sub-pixel (this only works because we cast multiple rays per pixel to increase image resolution) by increasing the rays per pixel, the tracer tends to converge on something (i.e. higher sampling rate, better image quality) raytracers far better than rasterisers for light propagation